Calculating a House Buyout in Divorce

 Co-owning the house may seem like the easiest option when you have so many other big life changes on your plate.
 However, it requires both divorcing spouses to be on the same page regarding mortgage payments, repairs and maintenance, insurance, property taxes, and other related costs.

-However, co-ownership means that each spouse will get no more than $250,000 of gains exempted from their income, which might affect one spouse disproportionately.
+However, co-ownership means that each spouse would get no more than $250,000 of gains exempted from their income, which could affect one spouse disproportionately.

 How does a home buyout get calculated in a divorce?